Skip to main content

 5 mentions Positive Neutral Negative

-• “There are so so so many characters all with unique dialogue, appearance, and backstory.”
+• “There are so many characters, each with unique dialogue, appearance, and backstory.”

-• “Story was cool, and a few genuinely creepy moments!”
+• “Story was cool, and included a few genuinely creepy moments!”

 • “Each stranger has a short little story.”